apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 Then restart the affected pool, `systemctl restart php-fpm-siteXX` where siteXX is the site marker or do an en masse restart with `systemctl restart php-fpm`.

+### /tmp location

+**New in 3.2.25**

+[PrivateTmp](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#PrivateTmp=) is enabled by default for PHP-FPM sites.
+On-disk sessions, temporary files, and file uploads are stored on a temporary RAM disk under `/tmp` without the ability to see other files in /tmp, run programs directly, elevate permissions, or create block devices (`mount -o noexec,nosuid,nodev`).
+Files created here receive a boost in I/O speed, but memory is a limited resource.
+Larger sites that receive significant file uploads or make use of `tempnam()`, `tmpfile()` calls in PHP can exhaust available storage.

+These sites may be relocated to the [account filesystem root](Filesystem.md) in `/home/virtual/siteXX/fst/tmp`.
+On-disk sessions, temporary files, and file uploads will be stored on within the account and likewise be counted toward the account filesystem quota.
+Set `privatetmp: true` in the [policy map](#policy-maps).
+Once modified, run `EditDomain --reconfig domain.com`.

+Making this change will also grant the PHP-FPM process access to view files within /tmp for that account as well as allow others on the account to interact with those files.

 ## HTTP configuration

 ### PHP-FPM timeout